 Swimmers enhance the benefits of a well-rounded fitness routine:

-Improved Lower Back Strength: Regularly doing this exercise also helps to greatly strengthen the lower back muscles, decreasing the chances of experiencing lumbar back pain and injuries.
+Improved Lower Back Strength: Regularly doing this exercise also helps strengthen the lower back muscles, reducing the risk of lumbar pain and injury.

 Better Core Stability: A strong core is needed for balance and stability in sports and everyday activities.

-Better Posture: The stronger the lower back and core muscles, the better the chance of good posture.
+Better Posture: The stronger the lower back and core muscles, the better the posture.
 This reduces pressure on the spine and improves overall posture.

 Improved Functional Fitness: Training the swimmers’ movement patterns enhances functional fitness and makes everyday actions more effortless and efficient.